UTM + Deep Linking: Unify Web & Mobile Attribution 2025

 PIMMS doesn’t just track your data - it helps you act on it.
 By consolidating attribution data, the platform provides actionable insights to fine-tune your campaigns.

 With cross-platform user journey analysis, you can see how users interact with your brand across different channels.
-For example, you might find that social media ads drive more app downloads, while email campaigns lead to website purchases.
+For example, you might find that YouTube ads drive more app downloads, while email campaigns lead to website purchases.

 The platform’s unlimited conversion event tracking lets you monitor more than just clicks and installs.
 You can track sign-ups, purchases, subscription renewals, or any other actions that matter to your business, all tied back to the original marketing source.